 - Anne of Green Gables Country

 We arrive in Charlottetown on Prince Edward Island, founded in 1768 and named for the wife of King George III.
-Our private ASA shore excursion will be led by a local academic, Dr Ed MacDonald of the University of Price Edward Island.
-He will take us on a tour of this beautiful and idyllic island, passing through the Prince Edward Island National Park before stopping at the site of ‘Green Gables House’ that inspired L. M. Montgomery’s first novel, Anne of Green Gables (published 1908).
+Our private ASA shore excursion will be led by a local guide, who will take us on a tour of this beautiful and idyllic island.
+We shall pass through the Prince Edward Island National Park before stopping at the site of ‘Green Gables House’, the inspiration for L. M. Montgomery’s first novel, Anne of Green Gables (published 1908).
 We shall continue our island circuit for a stop in the picturesque seaside village of Victoria overlooking Northumberland Strait.
 Then it is on to Charlottetown and, depending on timing on the day, there will be some free time before we board our ship.
-(Overnight aboard MS Rotterdam) BD
+(Overnight aboard MS Veendam) BD

 Holland America Cruise: Sydney, Nova Scotia